UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_13.md

 Notes:

-Our first step in building our model is spliting up our data into the features and the target, also known as 𝑋 and 𝑦.
+Our first step in building our model is spliting up our tabular data into the features and the target, also known as 𝑋 and 𝑦.

-X is all of our features in our data, this is called our ***Feature vectors***. y is our target, what we are predicting.
+𝑋 is all of our features in our data, which we also call our ***feature vectors***. 𝑦 is our target, which is what we are predicting.

 For this problem, all the columns in our dataframe except `quiz2` make up our 𝑋 and the `quiz2` column, which is our target make up our 𝑦.